General Grant Guidelines

 Before You Apply – Each grant has a step-by-step application process, as well as steps that must be taken after the grant is awarded.
 Prior to applying for a grant from The Cameron Foundation, please review our grant guidelines to make sure your organization and proposed work are eligible for funding.
 The full set of guidelines, including deadlines, frequently asked questions, and other details can be downloaded here.

-General Grants information and application instructions – The next Letter of Intent deadline will be in early January 2025.
-Please visit the Foundation’s website in the fall of 2024 to learn of the specific grant deadlines set for 2025.
-After reviewing the Foundation’s general guidelines, the Application Procedures section of the guidelines can orient you to the process, with instructions and links to access the online application and reporting system.
+General Grants information and application instructions – The next Letter of Intent deadline will be January 6, 2026.
+After reviewing the Foundation’s general guidelines, the Application Procedures section of the guidelines can orient you to the process, including instructions and links to access the online application and reporting system.

 Our grantmaking focus is on nonprofit organizations holding 501(c)(3) designation by the IRS.
 Recognizing that area governmental agencies may provide a variety of services in tandem with nonprofit organizations, the Foundation views these agencies as vital partners to the nonprofit sector and is open to supporting a limited set of activities of public entities.

-Regardless of the duration of a grant, no grant funds may be used for expenses incurred prior to the date of grant approval by The Cameron Foundation’s Board.
-Additionally, each grant approved by the Foundation will require periodic reporting on the use of the grant.
-Only one grant will be approved per organization per year, and only one proposal can be submitted per organization per grant cycle.
+Regardless of the duration of a grant, no grant funds may be used for expenses incurred prior to the date of approval by The Cameron Foundation’s Board.

 Special Considerations